Nonsmooth Convex Optimization using the Specular Gradient Method with Root-Linear Convergence

-As for the applicability of SGM and ISGM in higher dimensions, we have the following remarks.
-First, \cite[Chapter 3]{2022_Jung} and \cite[Chapter 3]{2022_Jung_wave} primarily focus on the specular gradient in higher dimensions $\mathbb{R}^n$.
+In closing this paper, we have the following remarks for the applicability of SPEG and I-SPEG in higher dimensions.
+First, \cite[Chap.
+3]{2022a_Jung} and \cite[Chap.
+3]{2022b_Jung} primarily focus on the specular gradient in $\mathbb{R}^n$.
 These studies indicate that analyzing specular gradients in higher dimensions presents more complexities compared to the one-dimensional case.
-As of now, the convex analysis of specular differentiable functions in higher dimensions remains largely unexplored.
-Second, the provided proof of convergence of SGM in Theorem \ref{thm : convergence of SGM} heavily relies on Shor's theorem \cite[Theorem 2.7]{1985_Shor_BOOK}, which works on higher dimension $\mathbb{R}^n$.
-Third, the previous two remarks imply that applying SGM and ISGM in higher dimensions requires at least two steps: exploring convex analysis of specular differentiable functions in higher dimensions and examining whether \cite[Theorem 2.7]{1985_Shor_BOOK} can be described in the context of higher-dimensional specular derivatives.
+As of now, the convex analysis of specular differentiation in $\mathbb{R}^n$ remains largely unexplored.
+Second, the provided proof of convergence of SPEG in \cref{thm : convergence of SPEG} heavily relies on Shor's theorem \cite[Thm.
+2.7]{1985_Shor_BOOK}, which is established in $\mathbb{R}^n$.